sinedied/articles/articles/azure/mcp-function-runtime/mcp-functions-runtime.md

 This file tells Azure Functions to route **all** HTTP requests to your MCP server.
 No configuration needed here, and this boilerplate file might even not be necessary in future versions.

 Aaand you're done with the configuration.
 That's it! 😎

+> **Note:** We're not covering the authentication and authorization aspects of Azure Functions here, but you can easily [add those later if needed](https://learn.microsoft.com/azure/app-service/overview-authentication-authorization).

 ### Automated setup with GitHub Copilot